Understanding The Restricted Status Of Manaslu And Tsum Valley

 In Tsum Valley and other areas of the Manaslu Circuit, English speakers are a rarity.
 The region’s population primarily speaks Nepali or local dialects, with limited fluency in English.

-Hence, without a guide, communication becomes an obstacle, especially in smaller villages.
+Hence, if you are trekking without a guide, communication becomes an obstacle, especially in smaller villages.
 Whether you are asking for directions, negotiating for accommodation, or seeking help in an emergency, the language barrier can create serious frustration.

 Logistics And Accommodation